Visual Overview

 The privacy-policy.php template file is used to render your site*s Privacy Policy page.
 The Privacy Policy page template takes precedence over the static page (page.php) template.
 If the privacy-policy.php file does not exist, WordPress will either use the page.php or singular.php files depending on the available templates.
 If neither of those files exist, it will use the index.php file.

-1. privacy-policy.php 每 Used for the Privacy Policy page set in the Change your Privacy Policy page section of Settings ↙ Privacy.
+privacy-policy.php每 Used for the Privacy Policy page set in the Change your Privacy Policy page section of Settings ↙ Privacy. custom template file每 The page template assigned to the page.
+Seeget_page_templates().page-{slug}.php每 If the page slug isprivacy, WordPress will look to usepage-privacy.php.page-{id}.php每 If the page ID is 6, WordPress will look to usepage-6.php.page.phpsingular.phpindex.php

 Single Post